-Consequences Of A Felony Conviction Require Representation
+Consequences of a Felony Conviction Require Representation

 A felony conviction can result in various forms of incarceration, loss of certain rights, and alter the trajectory of your life forever.
 These are some of the many reasons it is important to have a lawyer represent you through the process.
-An experienced attorney will assess all your options, identify the most important legal issues, and most importantly, fight for you at trial.
+An experienced attorney will assess all of your options, identify the most important legal issues, and most importantly, fight for you at trial.

 Ms. Van Dyke's Experience Can Help You

-Kim Van Dyke has defended hundreds of people through felony negotiations, sentencing, and jury trials.
+Ms. Van Dyke has defended hundreds of people through felony negotiations, sentencing, and jury trials.
 She has a wide range of experience in a variety of felony cases.
 Penalties in felony cases range from incarceration to fines, but the label as a convicted felon will follow you longer than any sentence.

-- Driving under the influence (DUI)
+Driving under the influence (DUI)

-Do Not Represent Yourself In A Felony
+Do Not Represent Yourself in a Felony

-Maybe you think your case is unique and you can talk to the District Attorney (DA) and judge on your own.
+Maybe you think your case is unique, and you can talk to the District Attorney (DA) and judge on your own.
 Whether or not you have experience with criminal charges or the legal system, it is ill-advised to represent yourself at any stage of a felony case.
 It is a dangerous gambit with serious consequences for you.
-Ms. Van Dyke has the requisite knowledge of the laws, rules, and procedures, which are necessary to effectively assess, investigate, and litigate, your case.
+Ms. Van Dyke has the requisite knowledge of the laws, rules, and procedures which are necessary to effectively assess, investigate, and litigate your case.
 She will honestly advise you about the best course of action, even if the options are limited.